GrahamCobb/tidy-inbox-imap/README.md

 ### config_imap
 This is used to specify the connection to the IMAP server.
-It must be called somewhere in one of the configuration files and must at least specify the server name.
+It **must** be called somewhere in one of the configuration files and must at least specify the server name.

 * `server` - host name of IMAP server - **no default**
 * `username` - username for IMAP login - **no default** - if not specified, no login is attempted (this is unlikely to work)
 * `password` - password for IMAP login - **no default** - must be specified if username is specified

 ### config_action_defaults
-This is used to set default parameters for all the actions.
+This is used to set default parameters for subsequent actions.
 An example is to set the trash folder to something other than the built-in default (Trash).

 Each call to this procedure merges the specified values into the defaults (replacing any existing